electric-sql/pglite/docs/docs/sync.md

 - `table: string`<br>
   The name of the table in the remote database to sync from

+- `table: string`<br>
+  The name of the table in the remote database to sync from

 - `where?: string`<br>
   Where clauses for the shape.